surffreaky/Salesforce-Flow-Best-Practices/BestPracticesForDesigningSalesforceFlows.md

 - audit dates (createdDate and SystemModstamp)
 - recordType fields (indexed for all standard objects)
 - custom fields that are maked as Externa ID or Unique
+## C. Testing and Debugging – while/after building test your Flow:
+### 1. Always test your Flow!
+Of course, you develop your Flow in a sandbox or scratchorg.
+So testing thoroughly is as important as using this testing environment before pushing your development into Production.
+Flow Builder has a build-in debug tool that has been improved in the recent Salesforce releases.
+It simplifies testing by using different users and records in a roll-back mode for example.
+Make sure to test different use cases, with different user roles, profiles and permission sets.
+Apart from positive test scenarios to get the expected result, also try to come up with negative tests: They are also called provocation tests, robustness tests or falsifying tests.
+The negative test checks whether the application reacts as expected (i.e. without program termination) to (incorrect) input or operation that does not meet the requirements of the application.
+Invalid values are intentionally entered, masks are not or only incompletely filled out, interfaces are supplied with incorrect values or the database is disconnected.
+The test case therefore checks for ‘correct’ processing in the event of incorrect handling.
+### 2. Create faults paths and handle error messages
+Fault and errors are bound to happen when working with Flows.
+So make sure that your users are presented with detailed error messages when unexpected actions occur.
+Instead of showing the Salesforce standard message of “an unhandled error has occurred”, rather show them how to handle the error properly.
 ## Interesting sources:
 - https://help.salesforce.com/s/articleView?id=000325257&type=1
 - https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_SOQL_VLSQ.htm